sodascience/metasyn/docs/source/usage/generating_metaframes.rst

 .. admonition:: Note on Pandas and Polars DataFrames

     Internally, metasyn uses Polars (instead of Pandas) mainly because typing and the handling of non-existing data is more consistent.
 It is possible to supply a Pandas DataFrame instead of a Polars DataFrame to the ``MetaFrame.from_dataframe`` method.
-However, this uses the automatic Polars conversion functionality, which for some edge cases result in problems.
-Therefore, we advise users to create Polars DataFrames.
+However, this uses the automatic Polars conversion functionality, which for some edge cases results in problems.
+Therefore, we recommend users to create Polars DataFrames.
 The resulting synthetic dataset is always a Polars DataFrame, but this can be easily converted back to a Pandas DataFrame by using ``df_pandas = df_polars.to_pandas()``.

 It is possible to print the (statistical metadata contained in the) :obj:`MetaFrame <metasyn.metaframe.MetaFrame>` to the console/output log.
 This can simply be done by calling the Python built-in `print` function on a :obj:`MetaFrame <metasyn.metaframe.MetaFrame>`: